- 6 Minutes to read

 - DarkLight

-Dataddo enables data delivery to a wide array of data storage technologies, embracing not only traditional databases such as SQL Server, MariaDB, and PostgreSQL, but also extending to modern Data Warehouses and Data Lakes like AWS Redshift, Google BigQuery, and Azure Synapse.
-Furthermore, our support encompasses file storage solutions like AWS S3 or protocol-based data transfers such as SFTP, ensuring comprehensive coverage of all your data management needs.
+Dataddo enables data delivery to various data storage technologies.
+We support not only traditional databases such as SQL Server, MariaDB, and PostgreSQL, but also modern data warehouses and data lakes like Amazon Redshift, Google BigQuery, and Azure Synapse.
+Moreover, our platform also covers file storage solutions like Amazon S3 and protocol-based data transfers such as SFTP, ensuring comprehensive coverage of all your data management needs.

-Find the whole list of supported storage platforms on our website.
+Find the complete list of supported storage platforms on the Dataddo Connectors page.

-The data written to your storage always consists of the full content from the new data extraction.
-This ensures a complete, up-to-date dataset for your analyses and reports.
+When data is written to your storage, it always includes the full content from the most recent extraction.
+This method ensures that your dataset remains comprehensive and up-to-date for analyses and reports.

 Automatic Table Setup

-The Automatic Table Setup feature plays a significant role in the initial configuration of your data storage, particularly when using specific write modes like Upsert.
-When a new table is created, this feature not only designs an optimized table structure but also incorporates necessary indexing during the first data load.
-However, it's important to note that if Upsert mode is chosen for an already existing table, Dataddo cannot retroactively apply this automatic indexing.
+When setting up data storage, especially with specific write modes like upsert, this feature is essential.
+For new tables, it not only creates an efficient table structure but also adds the necessary indexing during the first data load.
+It's important to note that if the upsert write mode is chosen for an existing table, automatic indexing can't be added retroactively.

 Adaptive Data Ingestion